garth-c/regression/README.md

 <img width="200" alt="image" src="https://github.com/garth-c/regression/assets/138831938/d0f3d2eb-03cc-4831-b08e-da286557e434">

 Since this is an exploratory demo, I didn't perform an analysis on other regression concerns such as influential points in the data of Cooke's Distance analysis, etc. These methods would generally be applied in the non exploratory modeling phase of a project.
+Centering and scaling the numeric values would reduce the impact of outlier data points.
 There are many other tactics that could be explored to improve the model such as finding a grouping (descritization) for 'age', 'bmi', or 'children' that would improve the signal coming from this data.
 Also looking for other data to incorporate is another possible approach to improving these models.

 Lastly, the interpretation of these regression models is that for every additional unit of response variable, the predictor variables would increase or decrease at the rate represented by the coefficient in the model output.
 These coefficients are in the 'Estimate' column shown in each model output.
 The p-value associated with each predictor variable has a series of asterics next to them if they are significant.
 The really significant predictors have 3 asterics next to them.